kreeshal17/kreeshal17/README.md

 ## 🧬 **About Me**

-I'm a **Data Scientist** and **Machine Learning Developer** with a strong foundation in full-stack development.
+I'm a **Data Analyst** and **Machine Learning Developer** with a strong foundation in Data Science.
 My journey began in backend development, and I've evolved into someone who can build complete ML solutions - from data analysis to model deployment in production environments.

 **What makes me unique:**
 - 🔧 **Full-Stack ML Developer**: I don't just build models, I deploy them